• Skip to primary navigation

 Buttery croissants dipped in rich custard, seared until golden brown, and topped with fresh berries is impossible not to love.
 And whether you serve this one for breakfast, brunch, or “brinner”, I can guarantee it will be your new favorite way to make French Toast.
 Best of all, it uses incredibly simple ingredients.
 Just grab some croissants on your next grocery store run and you probably have everything else you need.

 This recipe is one of my favorites for special occasions like any holiday brunch, Mother’s Day, or Easter.
-And while this recipe is currently tops in my house, we also love a good classic French Toast, French Toast Casserole (which, honestly, is more like bread pudding than classic French Toast), or my Christmas morning favorite Cinnamon Crunch Bagel Bake.
+And while this recipe is currently tops in my house, we also love Banana Bread French Toast, French Toast Casserole (which, honestly, is more like bread pudding than classic French Toast), or my Christmas morning favorite Cinnamon Crunch Bagel Bake

 How to Make Croissant French Toast